openstack-archive/fuel-docs/pages/release-notes/v5-0/040-resolved-issues.rst

 In earlier releases,
-the MySQL 1047 error (unknown command) that occurred after the :ref:`galera-cluster-term` was in non-primary state.
+the MySQL 1047 error (unknown command) sometimes occurred after the Galera cluster was in non-primary state.
 This could cause the cluster to be non-functional even after Galera functionality is restored.